Putting your money in the securities market is risky yet profitable. Whereas, holding that cash is ineffectual.

 First, let’s see what are the benefits of holding cash.

 Merits of Holding Cash

 Holding the money benefits the holder when the stock market is in its bear phase.
-When the stock market is in negative phase, your cash stays safe, thus forbidding unnecessary losses.
-Your money will be safe because it is in liquid state and have nothing to do with market fluctuation or volatility.
+When the stock market is in the negative phase, your cash stays safe, thus forbidding unnecessary losses.
+Your money will be safe because it is in a liquid state and has nothing to do with market fluctuation or volatility.

 Demerits of Holding Cash

 Regrettably, there is something known as inflation which is far huge and powerful than your little cash.
 No matter how much amount you have in your bank account or fixed deposits, inflation is going to hit you hard.